whaynes/STCW23/jekyll/assessments/Engine/OICEW-4-3E.md

 ### Condition

-{{ "On a gas-turbine vessel of at least 1,000 HP at sea, on a simulator, or in a laboratory." | markdownify }}
+On a gas-turbine vessel of at least 1,000 HP at sea, on a simulator, or in a laboratory.

 ### Performance requirement